Operate more efficiently, reduce complexity, improve EBITDA, and much more with the purpose-built platform for MSPs.

 Topics:

-In today’s digital age, backups are critical to protecting invaluable client data and enabling business continuity should a threat arise.
-On paper, the best option for protecting client data is a full backup, which provides comprehensive coverage of all data.
+Backups are critical to protecting organizational data, maintaining compliance, and enabling business continuity.
+On paper, the best option for protecting data is a full backup, which provides comprehensive coverage of all data.
 This includes the copying and storing of all files, folders, and data in a secure location, ensuring nothing is left behind.

-Keep reading to gain a deeper understanding of the differences between incremental vs. differential backups and determine which is best for your business needs.
+Keep reading to learn more about the differences between incremental and differential backups and to determine which is best for your business needs.

 Incremental backup is a data backup strategy that captures and stores only the data that has changed since the last backup—regardless of whether the previous backup was a full backup vs. an incremental backup.